4ug-aug/mlops-comp-vision/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:
 In this project we made use of two different framworks to build and train our deep learning models.
-The first framwork is the pytorch immage models (timm), we used this framwork to find a deep convolutional neural network archetechture
+The first framwork is the pytorch immage models (timm), we used this framwork to find a deep convolutional neural network architecture which we could use for our model.
+We choose the resnet18 which has approx 11.2 million parameters, and it also had the the same input feature dimension requirement as to that of the images in our dataset.
+To make the training process easier we chose to implement the pytorch lightning framwork.
+This framework make training very easier by implementing a trainer object, which can be customized with various callbacks function.
+Additionally pytorch lightning is also integrated with wandb, which make the logging of the training process very simply and easy.

 ## Coding environment